sahilshahpatel/CS418/index.md

 ### Ray Tracer
 I began the ray tracer in JavaScript, since CPU-based ray tracing is still the most common type.
-When it started to take quite a while for my basic scenes to render, I decided to try GPU-based ray tracing as well.
-I opted to use a fragment shader, following the likes of [MadeByEvan](http://madebyevan.com/webgl-path-tracing/).
+When it started to take quite a while for my basic scenes to render, I decided to try GPU-based ray tracing instead.
+I opted to use only a fragment shader, following the likes of [MadeByEvan](http://madebyevan.com/webgl-path-tracing/).
+I started by recreating the functionality already present in the JS version (except for texturing), and then added some new features including triangle objects and a bounding volume hierarchy.

 Points of Interest:
 - Is completely fragment shader-based